samholst/overtime-app/README.md

 ## Refactor TODOS:
 - x Refactor user association in post_spec
 - x Add full_name method for users
-- Refactor posts/form for admin user list status
+- x Refactor posts/form for admin user list status
 - x Fix post_spec.rb:82 to use factories
 - x Fix post_spec.rb:52 to have correct user reference and not require update
-- Integrate validation for phone attribute in user
+- x Integrate validation for phone attribute in user